This is the second installment of the conversation I had with Fred.

 - How much data is really out there

 - Who is really using the phone anymore?

-Prior to joining Corey Kotlarz to start Cloud Call Center Search, Fred held executive-level roles in contact center and debt collections software companies.
-He has managed every aspect of a software company, from running Europe, Middle East and the Asia Pacific operations to co-founding startups where he served as COO.
-Fred specializes in contact center and debt collections software, selection, business operations, and strategy.
+Prior to joining Corey Kotlarz to start Cloud Call Center Search, Fred held executive level roles in contact center and debt collections software companies.
+He has managed every aspect of a software company, from running Europe, Middle East and Asia Pacific operations to co-founding startups where he served as COO.
+Fred specializes in contact center and debt collections software, selection, business operations and strategy.